 Because as a busy mom managing her time and a passion for decadent desserts, I see absolutely nothing wrong with a little shortcut!

-- Stale bread.
-Truly any old bread will do, but preferably white, challah, brioche, or French bread.
+For the bread pudding, truly any bread will do, but preferably white, challah, brioche, or French bread.
+Preferably day-old or even stale, so it doesn’t get too soggy.

 Caramel Bread Pudding Tips and Tricks